Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 He also started educating the local communities about the importance of wildlife conservation and how humans and wildlife can co-exist.
 He started significant efforts to prevent India’s precious wildlife from becoming extinct.

-The literary works of James, particularly the “Man Eaters of Kumaon,” post the year 1944, became some of the international best sellers, promoting a new genre of wildlife hunting narrative.
-He published many books which provided detailed insights into the behaviour of Indian Wild animals and the forest ecological system, and why wildlife conservation is the need of the moment.
+Popular books and literary works of James, particularly the “Man Eaters of Kumaon,” post the year 1944, became some of the international best sellers, promoting a new genre of wildlife hunting narrative.
+He published many books which provided detailed insights into the behaviour of Indian Wild animals and the forest ecological system, and why wildlife conservation was needed.

 Some of his major books published related to the Man-eater aspects of the Indian Wildlife include: